clemans/powershell/README.md

 #### `>_: Get-ADManager.ps1`

 A workaround function that fixes DisplayName overlap in Active Directory.
-See: `Start-DatabaseSync.ps1`.
+See Main() for more information: `Start-DatabaseSync.ps1`.

 #### `>_: Get-PCs.ps1`